-Essential Oils Proven to Treat Ringworm Infections
+Essential Oils Proven to Fight Ringworm Infections

 Ask any veterinarian: Ringworm is one of those infections considered to have no conventional cure.
 When cats are infected, they may be cleaned and washed and hopefully will repel the infection over time, but there is no known cure for the infection among conventional veterinarians.

 In humans, applying antifungals repeatedly over months and months can effect a removal of the infection – but these will often take time.
 In some cases, powerful prescription antifungals are necessary, and they usually work, but they have been shown to exert considerable toxicity and possible resistance over time, and for these reasons the European Community has banned the use of most ringworm antifungals on sheep and other farm animals.

 Over-the-counter antifungal creams advertised as useful for combating the infection also tend to be often ineffective, depending upon the species of infection.
 Whether this is because the Microsporum canis or Trichophyton mentagrophytes fungi – which produce dermatophytoses that infect the cells – have become resistant remains to be fully understood.

 What is known by most veterinarians is that ringworm infections are so difficult to treat that they will often refuse to allow ringworm-infected animals into their clinics or treatment areas.

 Yet researchers from the University of Pisa have found that certain essential oils can effectively treat and largely cure the ringworm infection.
 In one study they applied a mixture of essential oils to seven cats infected with ringworm.
 The mixture cured four of the seven cats completely and the others showed improvement.